Livery & Membership

 Prior to its Royal Charter, the Company was known until Mediaeval days as the ‘FRATERNITY or GUYLDE OF OUR LADY AND ST. CLEMENT’.
 This association continues as strongly today, not least through the election of the Master, Wardens and Officers of the Company for the ensuing year on the first Monday following St Clement’s Day, 23rd November.

-The day to day management of the Company is through the Clerk, and the Company has its own Beadle who assists at ceremonies and functions.
+The day to day management of the Company is through the Clerk.

 Bakers’ Hall, the home of the Bakers’ Company, is available for lettings and is a popular venue for meetings, dinners, conferences and receptions.